Baptistemontan/leptos_i18n/docs/book/src/declare/08_formatters.md

 - f32 \*
 - f64 \*

-> \* Is implemented for convenience, but uses [`FixedDecimal::try_from_f64`](https://docs.rs/fixed_decimal/latest/fixed_decimal/struct.FixedDecimal.html#method.try_from_f64) with the floating precision; you may want to use your own.
+> \* Is implemented for convenience, but uses [`Decimal::try_from_f64`](https://docs.rs/fixed_decimal/latest/fixed_decimal/type.Decimal.html#method.try_from_f64) with the floating precision; you may want to use your own.

-The formatter itself doesn’t provide formatting options such as maximum significant digits, but those can be customized through `FixedDecimal` before being passed to the formatter.
+The formatter itself doesn’t provide formatting options such as maximum significant digits, but those can be customized through `Decimal` before being passed to the formatter.

 Enable the "format_nums" feature to use the number formatter.

 ### Arguments

-There is one argument at the moment for the number formatter: `grouping_strategy`, which is based on [`icu::decimal::options::GroupingStrategy`](https://docs.rs/icu_decimal/latest/icu_decimal/options/enum.GroupingStrategy.html), that can take 4 values:
+There is one argument at the moment for the number formatter: `grouping_strategy`, which is based on [`icu::decimal::options::GroupingStrategy`](https://docs.rs/icu/2.0.0-beta2/icu/decimal/options/enum.GroupingStrategy.html), that can take 4 values:

 - auto (default)
 - never